fabianofrank/hello-rails-react/README.md

 yarn build
 ```

- - Finaly run `rails s` and visit http://localhost:3000/api/greetings  in your browser!
+ - Finaly run `rails s` and visit http://localhost:3000 in your browser!
+ - If you want to checkout the API endpoints go to: http://localhost:3000/api/greetings

 ## Built With